 AIRS study (Autoinflation Randomised Study)

-This study is investigating whether children with ‘glue ear’ can be helped by blowing up a specially adapted balloon called an Otovent.
-320 children aged 4-11 were recruited (35 from Broadshires), and results are due to be published in Autumn 2013.
+This study investigated whether children with ‘glue ear’ can be helped by blowing up a specially adapted balloon called an Otovent.
+320 children aged 4-11 were recruited (35 from Broadshires), and results were published in 2014.